Making Hard Homemade Apple Cider in the French Heritage Style

 The crushed pulp should be sulfited right away.
 If your fruit is in good condition, add no more than 1/2 Campden Tabletper gallon of crushed fruit (32 parts per million SO2).
 Higher sulfite levels will inhibit a successful malolactic fermentation later in the process.

-Stir in Pectinasepowder. to help increase the juice yield.
+Optionally, stir in Pectinasepowder to help increase the juice yield.
 Use 1/2 ounce for every 5 gallons.
 Wait 2-4 hours before pressing for the pectinase to break down the pulp which increases the amount of juice that can be extracted.
 It will also aid in clarifying the cider to achieve a clear, bright cider.

 Press the pulp to separate the juice from the skins and other solids.
 Funnel the collected juice into narrow-neck containers that can accept an airlock.
-Stir in Claril SP powder to facilitate clarification.
-Use 15 grams per 5 gallons.
 Top up the storage vessels to reduce air space.
 Put the juice under refrigeration and wait 24-48 hours.

 *If your apples are culinary apples rather than French varietals, add tannin such as StellarTan G Grape tannin to increase the tannin content of the juice.
 For instructions, refer to our Key Compenents in Cider discussion.